Loapu/pterodactyl-upload-action/README.md

 6. `sources`: Source files to be uploaded (multiline).
 7. `target`: Destination of the file on the server.
 Can be a file name (for a single source) or a directory name ending with a slash (for multiple files).
 8. `proxy`: Proxy to be used for upload (username:password@host:port).
+9. `commands`: Commands to be ran after upload.

 All file inputs support glob patterns.